cs340-20/Personnel-Management/SETUP.md

   Download link: https://www.apachefriends.org/download.html
   Once you set up your file structure below, start Xampp and activate Apache and MySQL. localhost/index.php will get you to the homepage.
+  Once you've started hosting with Xampp, go to localhost/phpmyadmin and select 'import'.
+  Import the Personnel.sql file to get the databases that we'll start with.

 FILE STRUCTURE: